CanadianVice/Starbound__FU_Protogen-Race-Patch_UNOFFICIAL/README.md

 ## What if I use Frackin' Races?
 Firstly: FR is *not* compatible with the mainline patch linked in the areas above.
 You *will* crash if you attempt to use that one instead of following the instructions in this segment.
-- Non-Steam: See the installation instructions above, but extract the .pak from the [*zip*](https://github.com/CanadianVice/Starbound__FU_Protogen-Race-Patch_UNOFFICIAL/releases/tag/v1.0.0) instead.
+- Non-Steam: See the installation instructions above, but extract the .pak file from the [*zip*](https://github.com/CanadianVice/Starbound__FU_Protogen-Race-Patch_UNOFFICIAL/releases/tag/v1.0.0) here instead.
 - Steam: See the [*Steam Workshop*](https://steamcommunity.com/sharedfiles/filedetails/?id=2885865644) FR-standalone patch.
 Note: Does NOT work together with the mainline.
 Only for Frackin' Races.
   If you try to use both versions of this patch, you *will* crash.